Bunny Colby: Animal welfare

 Colby has been active in animal welfare, particularly with cats.
 She has fostered kittens and hospice animals through rescue programs, describing the work as a personal commitment outside of her adult film career.

 She has also participated in data collection projects on feline leukemia and other conditions, working in partnership with rescue organizations to track health outcomes.

 In interviews, Colby has said that fostering and rescue work provides balance to the challenges of the adult industry, and she has encouraged fans to support adoption and no-kill shelter initiatives.

 Media appearances

-Beyond her work in adult entertainment and animal welfare, Colby has appeared in mainstream media, using these platforms to provide insight into her career, personal philosophies, and cultural commentary.
-These appearances are notable for presenting her as a multi-faceted individual, allowing her to challenge common stereotypes of adult performers by discussing topics ranging from industry ethics and performer autonomy to personal views on family and mortality.

-Documentary Feature: Louis Theroux: Forbidden America
+Louis Theroux: Forbidden America

 In 2022, Colby appeared as herself in the BBC documentary series Louis Theroux: Forbidden America, specifically in the third episode titled "Porn's MeToo".
 The episode explored the adult film industry in the wake of the #MeToo movement, examining how creator-driven platforms like OnlyFans have given performers greater autonomy and financial independence.
 Colby's participation positioned her as a relevant voice in discussions about consent, power dynamics, and industry ethics.

-In-Depth Interviews: Podcast Appearances
+Podcast Appearances

-Holly Randall Unfiltered

 Colby has been a guest on the podcast Holly Randall Unfiltered, most notably in the episode titled "Bunny Colby: Death, Family, and Dick Size".
-The interview covered:
+Colby also appeared on the Demon Seed Radio podcast in the episode titled "Blonde Bombshell Bunny Colby", originally aired on July 26, 2019.